 Efficacy of Trichoderma spp.
 Against Late Blight in Pot Culture.

 To prepare the inoculum, Phytophthora infestans was cultured on Rye Agar Medium and incubated at 20 ± 2°C for 7 days.
 A sporangial suspension was prepared by flooding the culture plate with sterile distilled water, gently scraping the surface, filtering through sterile muslin cloth, and adjusting the concentration to 5 × 10⁴ sporangia/mL using a hemocytometer.
 Trichodermaspp. isolates were grown on Potato Dextrose Agar (PDA) for 7 days at 25 ± 2°C, and a conidial suspension was prepared and adjusted to 1 × 10⁷ conidia/mL.
 Certified seed tubers of potato (cv.
 Kufri Bahar) were surface sterilized using 0.1% sodium hypochlorite, rinsed with sterile water, and air-dried.
 Pots (12-inch diameter) were filled with 5 kg of autoclaved soil mixture (loam, sand, compost in 2:1:1 ratio), and one tuber was planted per pot.
-The experiment was arranged in a Completely Randomized Design (CRD) with five treatments: inoculation with P. infestans alone (pathogen control), inoculation with Trichoderma alone, application of Trichoderma 48 hours before P. infestans (protective treatment), simultaneous application of Trichoderma and P. infestans, and an uninoculated healthy control.
+The experiment was arranged in a Completely Randomized Design (CRD) with five treatments: inoculation with P. infestans alone (pathogen control), inoculation with Trichoderma alone, application of Trichoderma spp.
+48 hours before P. infestans (protective treatment), simultaneous application of Trichoderma spp. and P. infestans, and an uninoculated healthy control.
 Each treatment was replicated three times.

-In protective treatment, Trichoderma was applied both as a soil drench (100 mL per pot) and foliar spray (20 mL per plant) 48 hours before pathogen inoculation.
+In protective treatment, Trichoderma spp. was applied both as a soil drench (100 mL per pot) and foliar spray (20 mL per plant) 48 hours before pathogen inoculation.
 In the pathogen control and protective treatments, P. infestans suspension was sprayed on the foliage until runoff during the evening to mimic natural infection.
 To maintain high humidity (>90%), plants were covered with transparent plastic bags for 48 hours and kept at 18-22°C under greenhouse conditions.
 Disease severity was assessed 10 days post-inoculation using a 0-5 rating scale, and Percent Disease Index (PDI) was calculated using the formula:

 PDI= ∑ (Disease score x Number of leaves) X 100